ccaalluumm/houseful-fe-challenge/README.md

 # Solution

 This codebase implements a solution in React with the help of some extra tooling and technologies.
+To run the application start the frontend with `pnpm run dev` and then the backend with `pnpm run api`.

 ## NFR